-Pitching the Wall Street Journal with Editor Matt Murray
+PR Pitching Tips for the Wall Street Journal with Editor Matt Murray

-This is an exclusive interview I did with Matthew Murray of the Wall Street Journal about how he uses technology to do his job and how he prefers to work with public relations professionals and startups.
+I recorded this exclusive interview with Matthew Murray of the Wall Street Journal about how he uses technology to do his job and how he prefers to work with public relations firms.

 Matthew J. Murray is deputy national news editor at The Wall Street Journal and a former Chicago Tribune journalist.

 Murray received a master’s degree in journalism at Northwestern University.

 3:55 – Murray talks about the personality of The Wall Street Journal versus its competitors.

 5:45 – Murray on snagging lifestyle coverage in the Weekend Journal.

 8:11 – Murray talks about how many online subscribers the Journal has and links the online edition with the print edition.